 What to Do

-LISTEN.
-Avoid making judging statements such as “you don’t want to do that.”
-Instead make statements such as “Help me understand what life is like for you right now”.
+- Avoid making judging statements such as "you don't want to do that."
+Instead, make statements such as "Help me understand what life is like for you right now."

-ASK.
-Talking about suicide does not make a student suicidal.
+- Talking about suicide does not make a student suicidal.
 Asking if someone is having suicidal thoughts give him/her permission to talk about it.
-Asking send s the message that you are concerned and want to help.
+Asking sends the message that you are concerned and want to help.

-GET HELP.
-If you have concerns that your child is suicidal, seek immediate help from a mental health practitioner.
+- If you have concerns that your child is suicidal, seek immediate help from a mental health practitioner.
 Suicidal students need to be evaluated to assess risk and develop a treatment plan.
-You may want to consult with your insurance company to obtain a list of mental health providers covered by your insurance.
+You may want to consult with your insurance company to obtain a list of mental health providers covered b your insurance.
 You can also ask school staff for information on free or low-cost counseling resources.

 - Remain calm.